animeshtrivedi/crail-netty/README.md

 which happens between a storage node and a client, is defined in `com.ibm.crail.storage` package and implemented by `com.ibm.crail.storage.netty.NettyStorageTier`.

+**News:**

+ - September 14th, 2017: Parameter `crail.storage.netty.interface`, which took the interface name, is now replaced with `crail.datanode.netty.address` that takes the IP address.

 ## Building

 Apart from the dependencies of Crail (https://github.com/zrlio/crail#requirements), crail-netty depends upon netty.